Shireen-Y/local-jenkins/README.md

 1. Go on to your local Jenkins
 2. Create a new job and name the item accordingly and build a freestyle software project.
 3. Fill in the description
-- click github project and past the project url
+- click github project and paste the project url

 4. Go to **Source Code Management** and select **git** and enter the https link to the git repo
   - under the credentials click the add key and jenkins in the drop down